oscdoctest/Qi-Docs/docs/indexes.rst

     this.Recorded = null;
   }

-To turn the simple QiType shown in the example into a type supporting the DerivedCompoundIndex type with a compound index based on the Simple.Time and DerivedCompoundIndex.Recorded, you would extend the type as follows:
+To turn the simple QiType shown in the example into a type supporting the DerivedCompoundIndex type with a compound index based on the ``Simple.Time`` and ``DerivedCompoundIndex.Recorded``, extend the type as follows:

 *Python*

+.. code-block:: python

   # We set the Order for this property.
-The order of the key in Simple defaults to 0
+The order of the first property defaulted to 0

-.. code-block:: python

   recorded = QiTypeProperty()
   recorded.Id = "Recorded"
   recorded.Name = "Recorded"